GFI Indonesia

 As experts in green finance, the GFI is uniquely positioned to bridge the gap between committed capital and impactful solutions, delivering positive outcomes for climate and nature by developing interventions that will redeploy capital at the pace and scale that the science demands.

-Recent engagements include supporting Indonesia’s Ministry of Finance in designing governance mechanisms for the Sustainable Finance Committee and working with PT SMI to develop blended finance solutions for NDC priority sectors.
+Recent engagements include supporting Indonesia’s Ministry of Finance in developing the institutional structure and governance framework for the Sustainable Finance Committee, as well as working with PT SMI to design blended finance approaches and lay the groundwork for a Trust Fund and sectoral coalitions focused on NDC priority sectors.

 Team